MetPX/sarracenia/doc/design/deltas.rst

 we send the signatures in the announcements, rather than posting on the site.
 If we set the blocksize high, then for files < 1 block, there is no signature.

 should dd_sara post the signature to the site, for zsync compatibility?
-	-- write a .zsync file?

-I hate forking...  don´t want to be forking zsyncmake for every product... even if we do not use zsync itself, might want to be compatible... so use a third party format and have a comparable.
+Do not want to be forking zsyncmake for every product... even if we do not use zsync itself, might want to be compatible... so use a third party format and have a comparable.
 1st implementation would do forking, 2nd version might replicate the algorithm internally.

-perhaps we have a threshold, if the file is less than a megabyte, we just send the new one. if it is bigger, zs
+perhaps we have a threshold, if the file is less than a megabyte, we just send the new one.
 The intent is not to replicate source trees, but large data sets.

 	- for most cases (when writing a new file) we do not want extra overhead.
 	- target is large files that change, for small ones, transfer again, is not a big deal.
 	- want to minimize signature size (as will travel with notifications.)
 	- so set a block size to really large.

-perhaps build the zsync client into dd_subscribe, but use zsync make on the server side ? or when the file is big enough, forking a zsync is no big deal? but mac & win...
+Perhaps build the zsync client into dd_subscribe, but use zsync make on the server side ? or when the file is big enough, forking a zsync is no big deal? but mac & win...